 Our clinical laboratories are subject to federal oversight under the Clinical Laboratory Improvement Amendments of 1988 ("CLIA") which extends federal oversight to virtually all clinical laboratories by requiring that they be certified by the federal government or by a federally-approved accreditation agency.
 CLIA requires that all clinical laboratories meet quality assurance, quality control and personnel standards.
 Laboratories also must undergo proficiency testing and are subject to inspections.
 Standards for testing under CLIA are based on the complexity of the tests performed by the laboratory, with tests classified as "high complexity," "moderate complexity," or "waived."
 Laboratories performing high complexity testing are required to meet more stringent requirements than moderate complexity laboratories.
 Laboratories performing only waived tests, which are tests determined by the Food and Drug Administration to have a low potential for error and requiring little oversight, may apply for a certificate of waiver exempting them from most of the requirements of CLIA.
 Our operations also subject to state and local laboratory regulation.
 CLIA provides that a state may adopt laboratory regulations different from or more stringent than those under federal law, and a number of states have implemented their own laboratory regulatory requirements.
-State laws may require that laboratory personnel meet certain qualifications, specify certain quality controls, or require maintenance of certain records.
 We believe that we are in material compliance with all applicable laboratory requirements, but no assurances can be given that our laboratories will pass all future licensure or certification inspections.